UksusoFF/webtrees-photos/README.md

 ## System requirements
 Same as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

-Works with 2.1.11 version and bundled themes.
+Works with 2.1.x and 2.2.x version and bundled themes.

 ## Installation
 1. Make a backup of the database